multirepo-docs/root-docs/docs/index.md

 ## Pros

-- "Distributed Docs and Centeralized Representation": The above solution provides a central repo for common documents and website related files and allows to keep each subsystem related docs in its own repo simultaneously.
+- "Distributed docs and a centeralized representation": The above solution provides a central repo for common documents and website related files and allows to keep each subsystem related docs in its own repo simultaneously.

 - "Easy to maintain": whenever there is a new repo added to the project, we just need to update the script that travis job runs to include its docs in the build process of the website.

 ## Cons

+-

 </div>